 Digitally inclusive materials meet accessibility needs through their design and the mode of delivery.

-Students access learning materials for courses and modules through Blackboard.
 Using the university’s Virtual Learning Environment (VLE) you can produce digitally accessible course content.

 There are useful guides on how to create accessible documents produced by Microsoft.